 The developers have long wished to make their game fully cross-platform.
 At the moment PC can be matched against Xbox and Switch players but they can’t play in the same team.
 Sony is against allowing cross-platform amongst the other consoles and this has slowed the progress towards a fully cross-platform game.

 That is set to change.
 From September players will be able to create cross-platform lobbies that means Xbox, Switch and PC players will be able to group together.
 PC and PlayStation will be able to as well.
 Giving you more opportunity to play and rank with your friends, whatever platform they might be on.
 Cross-platform play brings people together and is a selling point all on its own.

-Also not only will you be able to access your account on any platform, each platform will have a healthy player base for the life of the game.
+Also not only will you be able to access your account on any platform, but each platform will also have a healthy player base for the life of the game.
 A win-win.